ph-u/CMEE_ph-u/Week3/readme.md

 #### Features

-1. use `lattice` R-pkg to plot three plots
+1. use `lattice` R-pkg to plot three density plots
 2. export data descriptions of mean and median as `csv`

 #### Suggested input